Exercise Overview

 Decisions are binding.
 Once you submit a decision, you can't undo it.
 You can modify or build on it in later rounds, but you live with your choices.
 This mirrors real strategic decision-making.

-The discussion is where the learning happens.
-The 27-minute cross-industry discussion each round is not filler — it's the most valuable part of the exercise.
+The discussion of peer rankings is where the learning happens.
+Each round's discussion of "Why ranked top?
+Why bottom?" is not filler — it's the most valuable part of the exercise.
 Challenge each other.
 Ask "how does your decision affect my industry?"
 Surface the interdependencies.

 Use broad strokes, not false precision.
 When describing your decisions, use the provided bands (low/medium/high, pilot/regional/national).
 Don't invent specific dollar amounts or percentages unless the exercise materials provide them.